By Paige Keyser, Air Force Spouse

 The United States Air Force Academy (USAFA) is located in northern Colorado Springs.
-The Academy’s stated mission is “to educate, train, and inspire men and women to become leaders of character, motivated to lead the United States Air Force in service to our nation.”
-It is the youngest of the five United States service academies.
-It is one of the largest tourist attractions in Colorado, with approximately a million visitors each year.
-Also located on the campus is the USAFA Preparatory School.
-The Cadet Chapel with its seventeen spires is a National Historic Landmark and a classic example of modernist architecture.
+It is the youngest of the five United States service academies and one of the largest tourist attractions in Colorado, with approximately a million visitors each year.

-The 18,500-acre campus of USAFA includes the cadet area, the airfield, and other facilities that serve support roles for cadet training and other base functions.
-Family Housing located at USAFA is made up of seven distinct communities with a variety of floor plans and amenities.
-Air Academy High School and Douglass Valley Elementary School are both located on the campus of USAFA and are part of the District 20 school district.
+The 18,500-acre campus of USAFA includes the cadet area, the airfield, and a number of facilities that serve support roles for cadet training.
+USAFA Family Housing is made up of seven distinct communities with a variety of floor plans and amenities.
+Air Academy High School and Douglass Valley Elementary School are located on the campus of USAFA and are part of the District 20 school district.
 The base has a commissary, BX, chapel, health clinic, golf course, FamCamp and Outdoor Recreation Center.
 There are also areas on campus to fish and many trails to hike.

 Peterson Air Force Base

-Peterson Air Force Base is located on the east side of Colorado Springs, and its runway is collocated with that of the Colorado Springs Airport.
+Peterson Air Force Base sits on the east side of Colorado Springs.
+Its runway is co-located with that of the Colorado Springs Airport.
 It is home to the 21st Space Wing, North American Aerospace Defense Command (NORAD), U.S. Northern Command (NORTHCOM), Air Force Space Command (AFSPC), Space and Missile Defense Command/Army Strategic Command and the 302nd Airlift Wing (USAF Reserves).